fasteiner/Notion/source/WikiSource/Home.md

 [notion_page]::new()  # creates a new page object
 ```

-If you receive items from the API, Notion will automatically convert it into Notion objects
+If you receive items from the API, the Notion module will automatically convert it into Notion objects
 (based on the classes) so that the can be used.

 ## Notion Objects